 Sugar damages your skin through a natural process called glycation.
-The sugar in your bloodstream attaches to proteins to produce harmful free radicals called advanced glycation end products (AGEs).
-As AGEs accumulate (the more sugar you eat, the more you develop), they damage the proteins around them.
+The sugar in your bloodstream attaches to proteins and produces harmful free radicals called advanced glycation end products (AGEs).
+As AGEs accumulate (the more sugar you eat, the more they develop), they damage the proteins around them.

 1. Damages Collagen & Elastin